see-why/andi/README.md

-# Calculator Project
+# Andi modifies a calculator

-A Python-based calculator project with a focus on security and controlled file operations.
+A Python-based LLM project with a focus on file changes and running python scripts.

 ## Project Structure